dmeybohm/wisdom-chess/README.md

 it does have a few issues currently such as [Issue #8](https://github.com/dmeybohm/wisdom-chess/issues/8) and [Issue #9](https://github.com/dmeybohm/wisdom-chess/issues/9).

+## Installing

+There are no binaries as of yet other than the web assembly link above, so if you want to use this on your system you'll have to compile from source currently.

 ## Building

 For the UI, `wisdom-chess` uses [Qt](https://www.qt.io/), so you'll have to be able to